berzerk0/GitPage/FirstCTF_2of2_TamingTheBulldog.md

 CANTget
 ```

-You know, if you dropped those pesky H's at the end, you would find `SUPERultimatePASSWORDyouCANTget` - could this be our "hidden" password?
+You know, if you dropped those pesky H's at the end, you would find `SUPERultimatePASSWORDyouCANTget`<br>

-.
+Could this be our "hidden" password?<br>

 Let's try it!